01

 Reads email metadata locally on your device

-Sender, subject line, snippet — never the full body or attachments.
+Sender, subject line, and List-Unsubscribe header only — never the full body or attachments.
+IMAP uses PEEK fetch so emails are never marked read.

 Classifies emails using local rules